natehuntr/minecraft-infection-mod/README.md

-# Infection Mod

-A Fabric mod for Minecraft 1.21.5 that simulates infectious disease dynamics between players, animals, and villagers.
+A Fabric mod for Minecraft 1.21.4 that simulates infectious disease dynamics between players, animals, and villagers.

 ---

 ## Overview

-Infection Mod is a STEM-focused, systems-based learning project embedded in Minecraft — one of the most widely used interactive platforms globally.
+Infectious Disease Mod is a systems-based learning project embedded in Minecraft — one of the most widely used interactive platforms globally.
 Its goal is to build intuitive understanding of cause-and-effect relationships in disease prevention and health systems, including:

 - **Timing** — when you act matters as much as whether you act
 - **Partial protection** — vaccines reduce risk without eliminating it